Implementing an agentic AI security structure in the UK

 Quick checks

-1. Run a capabilities audit: map each agent to the minimal set of network endpoints and credentials it needs.
+1. Run a capabilities audit: map each agent to the smallest set of network endpoints and credentials it needs.

-2. Simulate a compromised agent: revoke its token and confirm fail-safe behaviour.
+2. Simulate a compromised agent: revoke its token and check that it fails safely.

 3. Probe prompt channels with malicious payloads to test input sanitisation.